Jayden-Harris/Jayden-Harris/README.md

 I am fascinated by the **boundaries of computation, intelligence, and emergent behavior**.
 My work spans from designing **abstract virtual machines and assembly languages** to exploring **experimental AI systems** and probing the philosophical implications of **quantum mechanics**.

 I approach technology as a **sandbox for thought experiments**—a way to model, simulate, and interrogate complex systems.
-Projects like the **Collatz Virtual Machine (CVM)** and **Project Atlas** are as much about exploring ideas as building functioning systems.
+Projects like the **Collatz Virtual Machine (CVM)** and **Project Aurion** are as much about exploring ideas as building functioning systems.

 My goal is to create **computational environments that are self-contained, expressive, and thought-provoking**, merging formal logic with emergent, unpredictable behavior.